gnat/sublime-outline-notes-publisher/README.md

 Turn your indented notes into HTML in Sublime Text.

 ```
+✒️ These are your notes.

 All you have to do...
     Is create an indented hierarchy.
     Of your notes.
     In a list.
     It will become a nice HTML file.
-        With a ul hierarchy based on indent levels.
+        With a <ul> hierarchy based on indent levels.
-        * And simple.
-        ** formatting.
-        //This line will be left out of the HTML file.
-        //title Hello World
-        Special comments will be inserted as page metadata.
+            Isn't this convenient?
+            Whitespace significant outliner style notes.
+            Similar to:
+                Dynalist
+                Obsidian
+                Workflowy
+                Roam Research
+                Notion
+            In Sublime Text!
-Great plugin for:
+Great plugin for
     Note taking.
     Outlining.

+↕️ Common markdown / markup syntax supported.

+# Header 1 line
+## Header 2 line
+* Emphasis line
+** Bold line

+💬 Comments supported.

+// I wont be output to the final HTML file.

+🏗️ Use comments to insert structural metadata.

+//title THIS TEXT WILL BE ADDED TO <html>➡️<head>➡️<title>...
 ```

 ## Installation